Contrary to popular belief, not all dogs are natural swimmers. In fact, many puppies never learn to swim due to the absence of an elder dog.

-Having a post-training ritual can help you associate the experience in a positive way with your dog.
+A post-training ritual can help you associate the experience with a positive one.
 Here are a couple of tasks you can incorporate after swimming session that can make your dog bond better with you, and remove any anxiety or panic which they may have developed:

 - Get Them Out and Use a Ramp

 What you do after the swimming training is as important as what happens during it.
 Make sure to safely help your dog out of the swimming pool.
 If possible, add on a dog pool ramp and train him or her go in and out through its help.
 Having your pooch find their own way to and out the pool is an important aspect of the training.
 With doggie ramps, you can achieve that.

 - Rinse, Rinse, Rinse!

 Now that you have safely helped your dog out of the swimming pool, make sure to give them the final rinse of fresh water.
 This helps wash away any algae, dirt, or chemicals that may have stuck to their fur when they were in the water.